 13 But the tax collector, standing far off,[n] would not even look up to heaven, but was beating his breast[o] and saying, ‘God, be merciful[p] to me, a sinner!’[q]

 It is a story that has no parallel in the other gospels, and according to most commentators, it is derived (like much before it) from Luke’s special source (“L”).
-Some commentators (New Interpreters’, for example) have suggested that this parable is intentionally linked to the previous parable in last week’s Gospel reading (the one about the woman insisting on justice from an unjust judge) because both are related to the theme of prayer.
+Many commentators have suggested that this parable is intentionally linked to the previous parable in last week’s Gospel reading (the one about the woman insisting on justice from an unjust judge) because both are related to the theme of prayer.
 The first parable’s theme was that we should pray incessantly and never give up.
 This one is that we should pray for mercy.
 Interpreter’s quotes Peter Rhea Jones’ characterization of the two parables as ‘the promise of persistent prayer’ (18:1-8) and ‘the peril of presumptuous prayer’ (vv.
 9-14).[v]
 “The first is a word of encouragement,” says Raymond Bailey, “to those who may find themselves in despair; the second is directed to those who err on the side of spiritual self-sufficiency.”[w]
-It’s an interesting theory, but for what it’s worth, Fitzmyer, in his commentary rejects it.
-And in any case, few, if any, believe that Jesus told them back to back in the way they are found here.
+For what it’s worth, Fitzmyer, in his Anchor Bible commentary disagrees.
+And in any case, few, if any, believe that Jesus told the stories back to back in the way they are found here.
 Luke most likely wanted to show two different problems with prayer, one the despair at not hearing an answer and the other of being too full of oneself while praying.
 As such they could lend themselves to pairing in a sermon.
 “Most congregations,” Bailey says, “will include persons all along the spectrum who struggle with the efficacy of prayer and prayer as an instrument of transformation.”[x]

 In my personal experience, many (perhaps most) of my parishioners have felt the first problem more often than the second.
-That is, they have been taught (or believe genetically) that when they pray for God to alleviate their pain or hardship or suffering, God will do it.
+That is, they have been taught (or believe “genetically”) that when they pray for God to alleviate their pain or hardship or suffering, God will do it.
 Of course, in real life God seldom, if ever, does that.
-So their faith gets challenged and they lean towards quitting believing or quitting praying.
-It’s an unnecessary choice, but forced on them by a belief in a magical instead of spiritual religion.
-I’ve personally preached and counseled against magical religion in all of my churches for over forty years and I have yet to meet one person who I have convinced.
-People just can’t (don’t want to) let go of the notion of a God who will heal my mother in the hospital and they can’t (easily, without work) conceive of any other definition of “faith” that does not include magic.
+They pray and pray for God to change something and little or nothing happens.
+So their faith gets challenged and they begin to lean towards quitting believing or quitting praying.
+It’s an unnecessary choice, but one forced on them by a belief in a magical—instead of spiritual—religion.
+I think I’ve personally preached and counseled against magical religion in all of my churches for over forty years and I have yet to meet one person who I have convinced.
+People just can’t (or don’t want to) let go of the notion of a God who will heal their mother in the hospital and they can’t (easily, without work) imagine or conceive of any other definition of “faith” that does not include magic.
 It may well be that the failure of magical religion is at least one of the key driving forces in the decline of faith and churches today.

 The actual boundaries of the parable itself are usually said to be vv.
 10-14a.
-Verses 9 and 14 b are probably additions, and probably added by Luke himself.
-They are said to be commentary on the parable and not part of the parable itself.
+Verses 9 and 14 b are probably additions, and were probably added by Luke himself.
+Probably his commentary on the parable and not part of the parable itself.

-Verse 14b usually thought of as a “doublet,” by which they do not mean a snug British jacket with double lining, but a phrase or aphorism repeated twice within the same Gospel or Gospel tradition (like “Q”).
-The other half of the doublet is found in Luke 14:11 (where it is paired with Matthew 23:12 and both are drawn from “Q”)[y]
+Verse 14b is usually thought of as a “doublet,” by which we do not mean a snug British jacket with double lining, but a phrase or aphorism repeated twice within the same Gospel or Gospel tradition (like “Q”).
+The other half of this doublet is found in Luke 14:11 (where it is paired with Matthew 23:12 and both are drawn from “Q”)[y]